sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 version: "6.1"
 weight: 20
 layout: "single"
-toc: false
+toc: true
 menu:
   sensu-go-6.1:
     parent: operations
     identifier: control-access
 ---

-Sensu administrators control user access by authentication and authorization.
+Sensu administrators control access by authentication and authorization.

-Authentication means verifying user identities.
+Authentication means verifying user identities: confirming that users are who they say they are.
 Sensu requires username and password authentication to access the web UI, API, and sensuctl command line tool.
-You can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15] to authenticate via [Lightweight Directory Access Protocol (LDAP)][44], [Active Directory (AD)][37], or [OpenID Connect 1.0 protocol (OIDC)][7].
+You can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15].

-Authorization means managing user access and permissions.
-After you have authenticated Sensu users, [role-based access control (RBAC)][2] allows you to exercise fine-grained control over how they interact with Sensu resources.
-See [Create a read-only user][5] for an example.

 {{% notice note %}}
 **NOTE**: For API-specific authentication, see the [API overview](../../../api/#access-control) and [Use API keys to authenticate to Sensu](../use-apikeys/).
 {{% /notice %}}

+Authorization means managing user access and permissions: determining which users can access which Sensu resources.
+Configure authorization with [role-based access control (RBAC)][2] to exercise fine-grained control over how they interact with Sensu resources.

+## Authentication

+Administrators can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15] to authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC).

-## Use built-in basic authentication
+### Use built-in basic authentication

 Sensu's built-in basic authentication provider allows you to create and manage user credentials (usernames and passwords) with the [users API][53], either directly or using [sensuctl][2].
 The basic authentication provider does not depend on external services and is not configurable.

 Sensu records basic authentication credentials in [etcd][54].

-## Use an authentication provider
+### Use an authentication provider

 **COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][6].

-In addition to built-in authentication, Sensu includes commercial support for authentication using external authentication providers, including [Microsoft Active Directory (AD)][37] and standards-compliant [Lightweight Directory Access Protocol (LDAP)][44] tools like OpenLDAP.
+In addition to built-in authentication, Sensu includes commercial support for authentication using external authentication providers via [Lightweight Directory Access Protocol (LDAP)][44], [Active Directory (AD)][37], or [OpenID Connect 1.0 protocol (OIDC)][7].

-### Configure authentication providers
+#### Configure authentication providers

 **1. Write an authentication provider configuration definition**